The best HBO series

 John Adams (2008)

-Any fans of U.S. history that have not seen John Adams yet need to do so immediately.
+Any fans of US history who have not seen John Adams yet need to do so immediately.
 Even though it is directed by a Brit (Oscar-winner Tom Hooper) the miniseries is an epic telling of founding father John Adams and his role in shaping America during the Revolutionary War and the early days of the United States of America.

 Paul Giamatti is fantastic as Adams, while equally as good is Laura Linney as Abigail Adams, Adams’ wife and confidant.
 Stephen Dillane (Thomas Jefferson) and Tom Wilkinson (Ben Franklin) also give standout performances.